mherrmann/fbs/README.md

 for Windows, etc.

 In recent years, [Electron](https://electronjs.org/) has seen a lot of interest as a platform for cross-platform desktop apps.
-The problem is, its performance is not good enough for many use cases.
+The problem is, it is very resource intensive and its performance is not good enough for many use cases.

 An alternative to Electron is [Qt](https://www.qt.io).
-It has been around for many years and can be much faster than Electron.
+It has been around for many more years and can be much faster than Electron.
 Qt is written in C++, but bindings are available for other languages.
 A popular choice for Python is [PyQt](https://riverbankcomputing.com/software/pyqt/intro).